CodeRTX/Price-Comparison-Tool/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the MIT License 2.0.

 ## Support

-For issues and questions, please create an issue in the repository or contact the development team.
+For issues and questions, please create an issue in the repository or contact me.